JamMyTo4st/Project-Astropunk/README.md

 # Project-Astropunk

+**WARNING!** This project was to test and learn GitHub along with created my first README.md.
+Everything listed here isn't implemented nor works well.
+It was a tiny passion project and not fully up-to-date.

 **Project-Astropunk** is a web-based text game where players can explore a simulated galaxy, engage in turn-based combat, and interact with various in-game elements.
 All game logic is handled server-side via API calls, ensuring a dynamic and responsive gaming experience.

 ## Table of Contents